 But you don't want to do that.
 You want to fail.

 Distance yourself from anything and everything that might inspire and motivate you.
 Make sure to avoid investing time in things that connect you with your goals and help you to stay focused.

 Take Home: Wake up each day and connect with your goals.
 Watch a YouTube video that motivates you, read an article that focuses on you, or gets involved with a fitness forum or Facebook group.
 Make sure to connect multiple times each day with your goals.
 This is how you cultivate motivation.

 "That's a stupid way to workout!
 You're foolish and going to get hurt!"

 "You'll fail.
 Why even try?
-You've never accomplished anything."Ah, the sweet works we all long to hear...
+You've never accomplished anything."Ah, the sweet words we all long to hear...
 If we want to fail.
 Negative people are like gasoline to a fire.
-Have any doubt?
-They will amplify it.
+Have any doubt, they will amplify it.
 Worried about injury?
-A negative person will encourage you to avoid exercise all together.
+A negative person will encourage you to avoid exercise altogether.

 Concerned that your eating plan might have flaws?
 These folks will make sure you second guess every morsel of food that goes into your belly.
 Lacking confidence?
 Game over!
 Game over!
 Negative souls will drive nails into your coffin, making sure you never escape your place of self-doubt and succeed.